miklb/permission/README.md

 * webmention-comments

 ## FAQ
-Why not *X* css framework?
-In a nutshell, I’ve looked at a **ton** of frameworks, and if I had the time and inclination, [Bulma](http://bulma.io) might be something I’d write.
-It allows for focus on the functionality of the theme and not writing all of the CSS from scratch, yet room for an original feel.

 Will you support *Y*?
 Maybe.
 As long as it furthers the goal of having an easy to get up and running WordPress theme using IndieWeb principles.

 ## Installation